 The Pillars are anchors that dictate what we need to center in our district’s growth to not only make sure we are ensuring our futures but making sure it happens in a way that means we are lifting up the voices and experiences of those shut out of policies of the past.
 Any policy proposal Lilian proposes will make sure that the following principles are met:

-- Equitable Development: Bringing people-centered investments, and accountability to the district, ensuring that development benefits low-income families; seniors and long-time residents
+1. Equitable & Sustainable Development: Bringing people-centered investments, and accountability to the district, ensuring that development benefits low-income families; seniors and long-time residents.

-- Breaking Down Barriers to Access: Focus on increasing the social services, resources, education, and entrepreneurial connections that keep our district’s people advancing with dignity and self-determination.
+3. Breaking Down Barriers to Access: Ensuring social services, resources, education, and entrepreneurial supports allow our community to advance with dignity and self-determination.

 Policy Priorities